The New York Times, April 9, 1882, p.4:

 Following the 11 September 2001 terrorist attacks in New York City, a US, Allied, and anti-Taliban Northern Alliance military action toppled the Taliban for sheltering Osama BIN LADIN.
 The UN-sponsored Bonn Conference in 2001 established a process for political reconstruction that included the adoption of a new constitution and a presidential election in 2004, and National Assembly elections in 2005.

-On 7 December 2004, Hamid KARZAI became the first democratically elected president of Afghanistan.
-The National Assembly was inaugurated on 19 December 2005.
+In December 2004, Hamid KARZAI became the first democratically elected president of Afghanistan and the National Assembly was inaugurated the following December.

 The CIA World Factbook: Afghanistan